-Some screenings are under Part B. Part A covers hospitalization for a heart attack, stroke, heart surgery or other heart-related condition, as well as rehabilitation.
+Some screenings are under Part B. Part A covers hospitalization for a heart attack, stroke, heart surgery as well as rehabilitation.

-Your exact coverage will depend on your condition and the type of Medicare plans you have.
+Your exact coverage will depend on your condition, and the type of Medicare plans you have.

-Medicare Hospitalization Coverage for Cardiovascular Disease
+Medicare Part A Coverage for Cardiovascular Disease

 Medicare Coverage for Outpatient Heart Procedures